Clyde-Kertzer/clydekertzer.com/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Clyde Kertzer and I am a 3rd-year undergraduate studying math at University of Colorado Boulder.
+My name is Clyde Kertzer and I am a 3rd-year undergraduate studying mathematics at University of Colorado Boulder.
-I plan on pursuing number theory in graduate school.
-I also enjoy representation theory and character theory.
+I especially enjoy number theory, cryptography and cybersecurity.

 ---